 We leave you with a great power-point presentation done by local historian Charlie Fisher, on behalf of the El Sereno Historical Society.
 The power-point was presented to the Los Angeles Cultural Heritage Commission on January 16, 2014.

 Pacific Electric Soto Street Bridge- Historic Monument Application PDF

-As the City moves forward with their plan to demolish the Bridge, we have made various Public Records request for documents concerning the Soto Street Bridge.
-The documents contents have raised many questions about the demolition of this historic gem.
+As the City moved forward with their plan to demolish the Bridge, we made various Public Records request for documents concerning the Soto Street Bridge.
+The documents contents raised many questions about the demolition of this historic gem.

 There are many factors that justify a re-evaluation of the Soto Street Bridge Demolition Project.
 For starters, there is the Bridge’s historic significance.
 To simply destroy an importance piece of our City and community's historic past without any real effort to preserve our history is a shame.
 There are also concerns about the shoddy job BOE has done to inform the community about this project.
 Equally disturbing is the shameful negligence of residents’ safety.
 Safety concerns have not been addressed leaving residents exposed to dangers unnecessarily for decades.

 Even more concerning is the piecemeal of what is in fact one very large project.
 BOE presents the large Soto Street Project as three individual projects: the demolition of Soto St Bridge over Mission Rd, the widening of Soto Street between Mission Road and Multnomah Street, and the widening of the Soto Street Bridge over Valley Blvd.
 These three projects should have been evaluated as one long project, requiring an EIR.
 By piecemealing the projects, BOE avoids the exposure of the combined negative effects these projects will have on the environment and on the Quality of Life in our community.

 These facts indicate that the Soto Street Bridge demolition project must be stopped and re-evaluated.